How you deal with frustration can benefit or harm you.

 However, it is an emotion that I suggest you get to know well.

-Often, people use the terms ‘frustrated’ and ‘angry’ interchangeably; however, they are not the same thing.
+People often use the terms ‘frustrated’ and ‘angry’ interchangeably; however, they are not the same.

 To understand why feeling frustrated makes us perfectly human, let’s define and explore what frustration really is.